December 4th, 2017, Updated April 1st, 2019 (fixing demo page)

 Step 2: Review the HTML code of the second demo page

-As you can see, the second page is having a top level URL (the a href) and loads an image as <img src> from the first page.
+As you can see, the second page is having a top level URL (the a href) that points to the first page and additionally is loading an image as <img src> from the first page.
+I must admit, there is no image on the first page, but this does not change how the browser behaves.
+It is just an extremely simple way of having something referenced from the first page.

 Step 3: Visit the second demo page

 Please visit the second demo page with the same Chrome browser you did step 1 and step 2.
+We want to see what cookies will be sent along to the first demo page.
 Open the developer tools, click on “Network” and reload the page.
-Click on “printheaders.php” and check which cookies have been sent by Chrome.
+Please *DO NOT* click on “printheaders.php” in this step.
+Make sure you are only reloading (not clicking on any link) and check which cookies will be sent by Chrome.
 Analyze the Request Headers.

 As you can see in the picture above, Chrome is only adding the cookie without the SameSite attribute set.
 The SameSite=Strict and SameSite=Lax cookies were not sent to the first demo page.
 Cool — this is what you want.
 A cool xsrf protection.